Skip to main content

 Why These Defects Occur

-Most exterior wall failures are caused by improper installation or inadequate drainage design, including:
+Most exterior wall failures are caused by improper installation or inadequate drainage design.
+Common causes include:

 • Missing or misaligned weep screeds and flashing